 You can create your own watercolor artwork for free by painting your own watercolor texture and scanning it as a digital upload.

 If you don’t have the time or skills for that then you can buy a watercolor clipart pretty cheaply.
 Creative Market is a great place to look.

 Ok, let’s get creating.
 I run through the (super easy) steps to creating your own watercolor textures in the following short video:

 If you prefer text instructions here’s the TL:DR version:

-Tutorial 1 – Add Watercolor texture to text
+Tutorial 1 – Add Watercolor background to text

 Step 1: Head to Picmonkey and create a canvas of your choice (I went for an 8×10 vertical print);